rmnppt/rmnppt.github.io/about.md

 As you can imagine this is a huge amount of fun and leads to the discovery of new methods and new tricks in handling and analysing data.
 As I move around in this journey, I will post bits and pieces on this page.
 Sometimes these are things that accompany The Data Lab [blogs](http://thedatalab.com/news).
 These articles (if written by me) will usually have an accompanying github repo.
 If so then I might well explain some of that in more detail here.

+This site is hosted by github pages and each post is written in R markdown.
+The source for each post can be found [here](https://github.com/rmnppt/rmnppt.github.io/tree/master/_source).
+I forward these blogs to [r-bloggers.com](http://r-bloggers.com).
+If you are an R user, keep your eye on this site for nicely curated blog content relating to R and its uses.

-Feel free to contact me about any of this.
+Please feel free to contact me about any of this.

-Thanks
-:-)

-p.s.
-I forward these blogs to [r-bloggers.com](http://r-bloggers.com)